alodha100/sysops/README.md

   * Enterprise: < 15 minute
 * AWS **Cost Explorer** has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
 * **AWS Artifact** is your go-to, central resource for compliance-related information that matters to you.
 It provides on-demand access to AWS’ security and compliance reports and select online agreements.
 Reports available in AWS Artifact include our Service Organization Control (SOC) reports, Payment Card Industr
+* **AWS Data Pipeline** is a web service that you can use to automate the movement and transformation of data.
+With AWS Data Pipeline, you can define data-driven workflows, so that tasks can be dependent on the successful completion of previous tasks.
+You define the parameters of your data transformations and AWS Data Pipeline enforces the logic that you've set up.

 ## Exam Practice
-1. [WhizLabs](https://www.whizlabs.com/aws-sysops-administrator-associate/free-test/) with 10 free ones (this one is AWESOME)
+1. [WhizLabs](https://www.whizlabs.com/aws-sysops-administrator-associate/free-test/) with 10 free ones (this one is so-so.
+I have found multiple wrong answers)
 2. [Udemy](https://www.udemy.com/aws-certified-sysops-administrator-associate-practice-exams-soa-c01/) with high reviews
 3. [Udemy](https://www.udemy.com/aws-certified-sysops-administrator-2018-practice-questions/) with questionable reviews